venicegeo/belltower/README.md

 * M
   * _Mailer - sends mail, with body (and To/Subject?) taken from in_
 * O
-  * _Orer - when an input is recieved at any one or two or more input ports, forwards the result to out_
+  * _Orer - when an input is recieved at any of two or more input ports, forwards the result to out_
 * P
   * _Piazzaer - runs a Piazza command_
 * R